senacor/One-Pager-Management/onepager-web/plan.md

 - **localStorage**: Simple persistence solution, easily upgradeable to backend API later
 - **Validation Strategy**: Centralized validation with real-time feedback

-### Ready for Phase 2
+### Ready for Phase 3
-The foundation is solid and ready for the next phase.
-All components now use centralized state management, validation is working, and data persists properly.
-The AI service layer abstraction can now be built on top of this foundation.
+Both Phase 1 and Phase 2 foundations are now solid and ready for the next phase.
+All components use centralized state management, validation is working, data persists properly, and the AI service layer provides clean abstraction with performance optimizations.
+The DynamicList component decomposition can now be built on top of these strong foundations.

+**Current Achievement**: The application now has:
+- ✅ Centralized state management with data persistence
+- ✅ Clean AI service abstraction with performance optimization
+- ✅ Real-time validation and user feedback
+- ✅ Active step detection preventing wasteful AI requests
+- ✅ Comprehensive debugging tools for development

+**Next Challenge**: Breaking down the 656-line DynamicList component into focused, reusable components following the Single Responsibility Principle.

 ---